You Don't Need More Self-Control!

 Self-care to ensure the best functioning of your body, this unique and irreplaceable machine you have.

-What you need is to realize that adjusting your food choices to ensure your well-being is an act of love, not imposition or control.
-Realize that adding more nutrients to your daily life is loving yourself, that eating when hungry and respecting satiety is loving yourself, that not clogging yourself up with (any) food is loving yourself.
+The first step is to realize that adjusting your food choices to ensure your well-being is an act of love, not imposition or less control.
+Understanding that your change in eating habits reflects your intuitive eating habits.
+Realize that adding more nutrients to your daily life is loving yourself, that eating when hungry, listening to your hunger cues, and respecting satiety is loving yourself.
+Not clogging yourself up with (any) food is loving yourself.
 That movement is an act of love for your body.

 It is changing the perspective of weight loss at any cost for wellness above everything.
 This is the most important thing I have learned in my journey.

-Thus, weight loss is no longer the goal of the process, it is a happy consequence.
+Thus, a weight-loss goal is no longer the goal of the process, it is a happy consequence.

 I am a Brazilian girl (living in Sao Paulo with my fiancé — and other 20 million people).
 I love coffee, books, and good food.
 I also really enjoy studying and learning new things that allow me to further develop myself both professionally and personally.
 I have a degree in Food Science and hold a Ph.D. in Agri-food Marketing.
 In addition, I am a Certified Nutrition Coach and an enthusiastic Nutrition student.